MichaelMCoates/Greenhouse/README.md

 *Carousels*

 The main feature of the Home Page is its two Carousels.
-The top carousel shows Greenhouse's featured campaigns, and is implemented using CSS3 Animations.
+The top [Featured Carousel](./frontend/components/home_page/featured_carousel.jsx) shows Greenhouse's featured campaigns, and is implemented using CSS3 Animations.
 The user can navigate through the campaigns by clicking on the neighboring campaigns, which triggers the animation.
 The bottom carousel shows suggested campaigns for the user, and is implemented using react-slick.
+Campaign information is given to a Campaign Tile component for rendering.

 *Category Boxes*